omotuno/omotuno/README.md

   <b>Data Engineer</b> | <b>Multi-Cloud Engineer</b> | <b>AI Engineer</b>
 </p>

 I am passionate about creating Value With high-quality, insightful information.
-With a strong background in **finance, applied statistics, and business analytics**, I thrive at the intersection of **data engineering, cloud computing, and artificial intelligence**.
+With a strong background in Finance, Applied Statistics, and Business Analytics, I thrive at the intersection of data engineering, cloud computing, and artificial intelligence.

 Outside of work, I enjoy reading, anime, music, movies, and exploring great food.
 I’m always open to collaborating on impactful projects that push the boundaries of data and AI.